danbrowne98/ME-Project/README.md

 ![Alt text](Images/Water_Cal_Results.png)

 #### Parameter Distributions
 As a major goal of this project was to maintain an accurate representation of the building within the newly calibrated BEMs, an important aspect to look at involves the distribution of the parameters.
 If every parameter were to be calibrated to their uncertainty limits, then an accurate representation of the building would not have been maintained.
-The images in this section illistrate how the parameters were distributed with respect to their uncertainty limits for each calibration process.
+The images in this section illustrate how the parameters were distributed with respect to their uncertainty limits for each calibration process.

 ##### Electricity Consumption
 ![Alt text](Images/hourly_Elec_ParamDist.png)